 Consciousness poses a threat to any kind of totalitarian society as it is a realization of the oppression.
 Many dictators seek to destroy consciousness to make sure that no individuals are capable of opposing authority.
 The concept of “doublethink,” from Newspeak, describes how a person can have two conflicting ideologies and not be aware that what they believe in is logically incongruous.
 The party’s slogan of “WAR IS PEACE, FREEDOM IS SLAVERY, IGNORANCE IS STRENGTH” (Orwell, 6) is the epitome of how political indoctrination and propaganda can eventually lead people to believe in something that is completely illogical.
 Another example of the concept of doublethink is how the party describes the past as a time when “hardly anybody had enough to eat and … [t]he capitalists owned everything in the world, and everyone else was their slave,”(Orwell 93) yet people in the party still say that “[t]he proles are not human beings” (Orwell 68).
 The portrayal of the capitalists enslaving the poor while the regime creates a dichotomy between the impoverished working class and upper class is never admitted as hypocritical, as the upper class never realizes the logical inconsistencies of what they believe in.
 Both the proles and upper class are guilty of not having autonomy, and when an individual has no consciousness, they are merely puppets for the party to control.
 The reason Winston is regarded as a potential threat is the fact that he has the ability to think consciously and realize the oppression he is experiencing from the regime.
 Totalitarian regimes exploit docile individuals, who cannot think critically about the information being fed to them; thus, having a sense of consciousness can prevent an individual from falling prey to dictators.

-“Until [the proles] become conscious they will never rebel, and until after they have rebelled they cannot become conscious” is how Orwell (90) describes the unlikelihood of the chance of rebellion once a dictatorial regime has been established.
+“Until [the proles] become conscious they will never rebel, and until after they have rebelled they cannot become conscious” is how Orwell (90) describes the unlikelihood of rebellion once a dictatorial regime has been established.
 Nevertheless, compatriots can stop themselves from falling prey to dictatorship by gaining knowledge about their nation’s history, acquiring linguistic competence, and developing a sense of consciousness.